PandasThumb/pandasthumb.github.io/_posts/2025/2025-02-07-Conservation-of-arguments.md

 This leads to vast numbers of infinitely rough fitness surfaces, of "white noise" fitness surfaces.
 They have no smoothness whatsoever.
-Dembski's argument is that these do not allow for much evolution.
+Dembski's original NFL argument is that these do not allow for much evolution.

 Such fitness surfaces are very, very atypical in real biology.
 Look at it this way: the effect of a single base mutation on such a surface is to carry us to a genotype whose fitness is just like that of a totally random sequence, one which differs by being mutated at 75 percent of the sites!
-If this were a human genome, it would be mutated at 2,250,000,000 sites simultaneously.
+If this were a human genome, it would be mutated at about 2,250,000,000 sites simultaneously.
+The idea that the effect of one mutation is the same as the effect of billions of mutations is bizarre and unreal.

 # Empirical evidence on mutational effects #